 Some websites store your search data and will increase the price of the flights if they know the specific flights you are looking for.
 So when you come back a second time you are pinged as being more ready to buy and so are likely to be offered higher prices than you originally saw.

 Clear your cookies or load each site in a new incognito browser window.

 When searching for cheap flights online we always start with these trusted websites listed below.
 Some of them you may already know, and we hope you find the tips useful and save you money and time in searching.

 We always start with Skyscanner, it’s one of our favourite booking sites.
 In fact, we just booked our two most recent flights to Sydney via their search engine.

 Skyscanner is a flight comparison site that is simple to use and fast.
-Skyscanner searches millions of flights on over a thousand airlines, including scheduled and budget carriers, and once you’ve found your flight on Skyscanner you are taken to the airline or agency to make your booking (no middlemen) or extra fees added.
+It searches millions of flights on over a thousand airlines, including budget carriers, and once you’ve found your flight on Skyscanner you are taken to the airline or agency to make your booking (no middlemen) or extra fees added.

 You can filter your search results based on: